Baby with a Montessori Mirror

 What is the Montessori Method?

-Known as experiential learning, this form of education builds upon children’s inquisitive natures, encouraging them to examine the world around them and developing a love for learning they will carry with them as they grow.
+Known as experiential learning, this form of education builds upon children’s inquisitive natures, encouraging them to examine the world around them and develop a love for learning that they will carry with them as they grow.

 What is a Montessori Mirror?